Monastery of St. Elian: Art and architecture

 The Monastery of St. Elian was constructed using stone decorated with circular patterns.
 It notably featured graffiti left behind by worshippers from other faiths, including Stars of David and Arabic script.
 The building also bore an inscription stating the monastery was under the protection of a local Muslim ruler, Emir Sayfudullah, reflecting the peaceful coexistence of Muslims and Christians living in region around the fifteenth century.

 The monastery was renovated extensively in the early 2000s, replacing the facade and restoring the recently excavated lower level.

 Through various excavation efforts throughout the 21st century, the original structure is believed to have been a basic one, consisting of mud and brick walls with simple post and lintel entrances.
 Archeologists have also unearthed a large plastered iconostasis and a stone sarcophagus at the site, which some believe contained the bones of Mar Elian himself.

+The rebirth of the monastery

+Since 2022, it has been restored through extensive efforts.
+The community led by Father Jacques Mourad rebuilt the monastery, including the crypt and church, and returned the relics of Mar Elian.